hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

 Non-X11 programs
 """"""""""""""""

-E.g., to run a shared memory program on 16 (virtual) cores, the following commands can be used:
+The following command shows how to run a shared memory program on 16 cores:

 .. code:: bash